FMMT666/433M83Octave/doc/usage.md

 #### asSignalStack()

-  Graphically shifts one signal under a second one.
+  Shifts one signal under a second one.
   Useful for comparing multiple waveforms that just don't look good when plotted all over each other.